capnramses/capnramses.github.io/opengl/00_first_triangle.md

 ## Get Main OpenGL Library

 If you are on Microsoft Windows, update your video drivers to automatically install the latest library build for OpenGL to your system.
+This is a work in progress - check back later for updates.

 If you are on Apple OS X then OpenGL is installed with operating system updates.
 You can find out what version of OpenGL your system supports, as well as all of the OpenGL extensions